MIT-LCP/physionet-build/GuideForNewDevelopers.md

 Now that we have the virtual environment set up, let's install the python libraries needed for the project.

-In the same terminal from step [2.1.7.2](#2172-activate-the-virtual-environment), enter the following command to install the requirements.
+On the same terminal from step [2.1.7.2](#2172-activate-the-virtual-environment), enter the following command to install the requirements.

 ```sh
 pip install -r requirements.txt
 ```

+TIP : If you see an error message about psycopg2-binary, you can open the requirements.txt inside the project directory and remove psycopg2-binary temporarily (and run the `pip install -r requirements.txt` command again).
+Since we are using sqlite3, psycopg2-binary which is a PostgreSQL database adapter for the Python, is not needed for local development.
+After you have installed all the requirements, you can add it back to the requirements.txt file.

 #### 2.1.9 Run the project
 We now have everything set up to run the project locally, let's go ahead and set up the project